 - 1 cup water

-- 1 vegetable bouillon cube (I use Rapunzel)
+- 1 vegetable bouillon cube (I use Rapunzel, optional to add flavor)

 - 1 tablespoon sweet paprika